Power Series from Known Expansions, Geometric Series, and Partial Fractions

 \[A = \left.\frac{x^2 - \frac{1}{2}(2x-1)(x-1)}{x - 1}\right|_{x=1/2} = \frac{\frac{3}{2}\!\cdot\!\frac{1}{2} - \frac{1}{2}}{\frac{1}{2} - 1} = \frac{1/4}{-1/2} = -\frac{1}{2}\]

 The idea: choose an \(x\)-value that zeroes out one denominator, making only one unknown survive.
-No systems of equations needed!
+No systems of equations are needed.

-Explore – see how partial fractions decompose a rational function:
+Interactive demonstration – partial fraction decomposition of a rational function:

 The blue curve is the original function.
 The red and green dashed curves are the partial fraction pieces.
 Gray dashed lines mark the vertical asymptotes at \(x = \frac{1}{2}\) and \(x = 1\); the purple dashed line marks the horizontal asymptote at \(y = \frac{1}{2}\).